constructorlabs/delivereat/README.md

 A few notes before we get started

 * Fork and clone repo at [https://github.com/constructorlabs/delivereat](https://github.com/constructorlabs/delivereat)
+* Start by building the simplest thing that works.
+Add to it as you go along.
+Test your application as frequently as possible to make sure it does what you expect
 * Create a RESTful API for your service.
 Think about a good way to organise your API into **nouns** and **verbs**, which correspond to **resources** and **actions**
 * Split your code into an API on the server and render data from server in browser
 * Splitting out our application into an API and interface allows us to re-use the API.
 For example we could use it to create a native mobile app or allow third parties to place orders on our system